amorist/awesome/README.md

 - [checkout](https://github.com/actions/checkout) - Action for checking out a repo
 - [BoostNote.next](https://github.com/BoostIO/BoostNote.next) - An intuitive and stylish markdown note app for the developers.
 - [sign-action](https://github.com/jeffrafter/sign-action) - A GitHub Action which allows users to reply to an issue with a comment to sign a petition.
-- [expo-cli](https://github.com/expo/expo-cli) - Tools for creating, running, and deploying Universal Expo and React Native apps
+- [expo-cli](https://github.com/expo/expo-cli) - Tools for creating, running, and deploying universal Expo and React Native apps
 - [material-ui-pickers](https://github.com/mui-org/material-ui-pickers) - Date & Time pickers, built with ❤️ for @material-ui/core
 - [streamlabs-obs](https://github.com/stream-labs/streamlabs-obs) - Free and open source streaming software built on OBS and Electron.
 - [fiora](https://github.com/yinxin630/fiora) - An interesting chat application power by socket.io, koa, mongodb and react